Who is legally homeless?

 The council might say you should stay in your home until either:

 an eviction takes place

-This is because the eviction process can take a few months.
+This is because the legal eviction process can take a few months.

-The council may be able to ask your landlord to stop or delay eviction.
+The council might ask your landlord to stop or delay eviction.

 The council should not ask you to stay if your home is:

 unsafe because of disrepair or risk of violence

 Not affordable means you cannot pay for basics like food or heating after paying your rent.